Greater-Toronto-Jiujitsu/Greater-Toronto-Jiujitsu.github.io/index.md

 ## History of Jiu-Jitsu
 ![History image](/images/Samurai.png){: width="250px"}

+Unlike many martial arts, Japanese Jiu-Jitsu has not had a neat and well organized history, therefore its roots have been very difficult to trace.
+Mentioned as far back as 2500 years ago, Japanese Jiu-Jitsu developed from many individual teachings, either originating in japan or coming to Japan from other Asian countries.
+The first formal school opened in 1532 in Japan and the art itself became an important part of Samurai training.
+Jiu-Jitsu is often called the “parent art”, since many other arts like BJJ, Judo and Aikido can trace direct lines to Japanese Jiu-Jitsu.

 Japanese Jiu-Jitsu is the most practical martial art!
 It is taught to police and military personnel throughout the world.
 The reason for this simple.
 Japanese Jiu-Jitsu is the original Mixed Martial Art (MMA)!
 Japanese Jiu-Jitsu contains elements of striking, takedowns, and BJJ/grappling, making it the favoured art, not only of professional fighters, but people interested in defending themselves in any situation!